 - Being one of the first works written, this is the one work officially claimed to take place in an Alternate Universe from the rest (due to major discrepancies, such as Shiki's eyes and Touko's goal).
 Most of the characters here can be considered the 'blueprints' for those in the rest of the 'verse.
 Every character from the other works are still present in KnK's universe (with the exception of anyone True Ancestor-related) and vice-versa, but they are slightly different, given the conflicting aspects of each universe having possibly changed their circumstances—excluding Zelretch, who can pop into any given universe at a whim.
 Shiki is included as a Character in Melty Blood: Actress Again after getting pulled across dimensions, thus indicating that Kara no Kyoukai and Melty Blood, at least, are Alternate Continuities.
 Meanwhile, Fate/Grand Order features Shiki as a limited-time character, and justifies why she's there without resorting to "alternate dimensions," implying that Kara no Kyoukai has a place among the Fate timelines (a notion reinforced by later revelations about the multiverse).

 Mahou Tsukai No Yoru - Witch on the Holy Night

-- Originally an unpublished novel; it details the past of Aoko Aozaki (the minor but major character of Tsukihime) and her mentor, Alice Kuonji.
+- Originally an unpublished novel; it details the past of Aoko Aozaki (the minor but important character in Tsukihime) and her mentor, Alice Kuonji.
 They meet Shizuki Soujuurou, a man unfamiliar with city life.
 A Visual Novel adaptation was released (after a very long wait) on April 12, 2012.
-It is also Type-Moon's first all-ages visual novel.
+It is also TYPE-MOON's first all-ages visual novel.